ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 a message (empty or not) back from the TEEP Agent, the TEEP/HTTP Client deletes its session state, and informs its caller (if any, e.g., the application installer) of a failure.
+Note that no timeout check is used at the TEEP/HTTP Client layer;
+any timeout would be done inside the TEEP Agent.

 If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the